Download the free deal analysis calculator which will help you accurately screen good from bad deals saving you a ton of time.

 I went to their event and learned a bit about multifamily and met some other great people.
-The key here was that I started to develop a solid relationship with Mark, who owns around 2,000 doors with his wife.
+The key here was that I started to develop a solid relationship with the guy who hosted it, who owns around 2,000 doors with his wife.

 Just by being around them, I began to pick up knowledge.
 Also, as I built relationships with them, I was able to occasionally call and ask some questions about deals I was underwriting.

-The relationship I built with Mark gave me the foundation I needed to meet my future business partners a little later.
+The relationship I built gave me the foundation I needed to meet my future business partners a little later.

-So, even though I haven’t done a deal with Mark or Kenny, those relationships helped me in ways one could never have predicted.
+So, even though I haven’t done a deal with any of those people who were influential to me, those relationships helped me in ways one could never have predicted.

-So, I began to underwrite deals for these guys.
-As I was working on them, I’d be able to call or email and ask some questions.
+I began to underwrite deals.
+The plan was to find a good deal, bring it to a bigger investor, and ask to partner on it.
+If I was working on a deal with someone, I’d be able to call or email and ask some questions.

 20 minutes later I’d get a one or two line response.